Bryzgonaut/obj-to-hqm-bgeo/README.md

 - All faces on the .obj model must be triangulated prior to importing
 - Large (>10 MB) files may not work properly in-game
 - Currently converts to geo, not bgeo (binary) so an additional conversion step is needed.
+This step can be done in Houdini without causing errors.

 ## OBJ File Format Documentation